dalibo/pitrery/INSTALL.md

 * `LOG_TIMESTAMP` can be set to "yes" to prefix the messages with the date for backup, restore and purge actions.

+* `USE_ISO8601_TIMESTAMPS`, when set to "yes", names the backup directories using ISO 8601 format.
+Defaults to "no" to keep the backward compatibility, as mixing formats of backup names would break the sorting of backups on restore.

 Hooks
 -----